Home to several works of art from internationally known artist Jon Hair, it’s no surprise the Lake Norman area has great art attractions.

 Start your day with breakfast at Famous Toastery, one of Davidson’s most popular breakfast spots.
 You’ll have a relaxing morning with its comfortable atmosphere and delicious food.
 Located in Downtown Davidson, the restaurant is only a short walk from the day’s attractions.

-Head around the corner and you’ll find yourself at AR Workshop.
+Next stop, head to AR Workshop.
 This DIY workshop and boutique offers mixed media classes where you can learn to craft canvas pillows, tote bags, centerpieces and more.
 Visit the website to book your seat in a workshop or head into the store and shop the custom creations.

 Then explore several art attractions on the Davidson College campus.
 First, see the magnificent sculptures in the Davidson College Sculpture Garden, then stop in the Belk Visual Arts Center to see the galleries of William H. Van Every Jr. and Edward M. Smith.